VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless for Your Ring?

 Market Tendencies

-The resale value of diamonds is affected by market trends.
-If the demand for diamonds with superior clarity is high, VVS1 diamonds may have a greater resale advantage.
+Market trends affect the resale value of diamonds.
+If the demand for superior clarity is high, VVS1 diamonds may have a greater resale advantage.

 It is essential to note that various factors, including economic conditions and evolving consumer preferences, can influence the diamond market.